neondatabase/website/content/docs/manage/organizations.md

 ## What are Organizations in Neon?

 Organizations are a type of paid account in Neon, separate from your personal account.
-Any Neon user can create an organization &#8212; or get invited to an organization &#8212; as a way of sharing projects across the multiple members that make up your team.
-Whether you create the organization, or you are invited to one, you keep your personal account, where you can manage personal projects independent of any organization you belong to.
+Any Neon user can create an organization &#8212; or get invited to one or more organizations &#8212; as a way of sharing projects across the various members that make up your teams.
+Whether you create an organization or are invited to join, you maintain your personal account, which allows you to manage personal projects independent of any organizations you belong to.

 From the Neon Console, you can navigate to your Organization dashboard, where you'll find all projects in the organization and various user management actions that you can take as the Admin.